nspope/coaldecoder/README.md

 pop_tree$plot_occupancy_probabilities(time_scale=1000) +
   ggtitle("Inferred ancestry (population occupancy)")
 ```
-This produces plots of estimated demographic parameters, fitted coalescence rates, and the ancestry of lineages
+This produces plots of the population tree and time discritization, the
+estimated demographic parameters, the fitted coalescence rates, and the
-from the various populations through time.
-In the following, the estimated quantities are plotted alongside the
+ancestry of lineages from the various populations through time.
+Below, the
-truth (e.g. the model used for the simulation).
+estimated quantities are plotted alongside the truth (e.g. the model used for
+this simulated example).

-#### Tutorial: demographic parameter estimates
+#### Demographic parameter estimates
 Each panel is the estimated trajectory for a demographic parameter, between the
 time it was sampled (point) and the time it merges with another population or
 hits the last epoch.
 Migration rates are on the offdiagonal, and **inverse** effective